EdwardsDamian/Project-4/readme.md

 ## Overview

-The objective of this project was to develop a web application using a React frontend with Django REST Framework (DRF) backend connected by API calls utilzing Axios, the promise based HTTP client.
-The engineer chose to undertake the development of an app that would allow it users to track pantry items and other perishable foodstuffs, leveraged to a nationwide grocer’s API.
+The objective of this project was to develop a web application using React as frontend with a Django REST Framework (DRF) backend connected through API calls utilzing Axios, the promise based HTTP client.
+The engineer chose to undertake the development of an app that allowed its users to track pantry items and other perishable foodstuffs with their user account's virtual online pantry.
+He has also leveraged 3rd party API(s) [from nationwide grocer(s)] so that PantryApp users can obtain listings of nearby store options where they might replenish their perishables.

 **Live site demo:** <https://pantryonline.herokuapp.com/>